S-W-Leong/TouchNoGo-finhack/focus.md

 The story is naturally demoable:

-- queue
-- case
+- detect
 - action
+- prompt
-- note
+- resolved
 - replay

 That is one straight line.